 The back pressure control valve limits the cooling capacity of the unit.
 It will normally be open all the way (full CCW) for temperature slewing and operation.
 If during operation the front panel meter indicates excessive cooling, this valve is closed partially (turn CW) until the percentage of heating to cooling is brought into line.
-It is necessary to wait a few minutes after each adjustment until the system settles.
+Wait a few minutes after each adjustment until the system settles.

-Set the COOLING TEMPERATURE to 5-10°C below the SET TEMPERATURE for near ambient and below operation.
-For temperature above 16°C set the COOLING TEMPERATURE at 7°C. The cooling temperature should NOT be set above 7°C or 90 psig.
-About 45°C the refrigeration will not be required as there is sufficient cooling to the room.
+The cooling temperature should NOT be set above 90 psig.
+About 45 °C the refrigeration is not required as there is sufficient cooling to the room.
 Wait a few minutes after each adjustment until the system establishes itself.
 Readjust if required after settling for a while.

-For maximum cooling for slewing to lower temperatures, the BACK PRES-SURE valve should be fully open and the COOLING TEMPERATURE set to 0°C. Readjust higher or lower as required after set temperature is reached.
+For maximum cooling for slewing to lower temperatures, the back pressure valve should be fully open and the cooling temperature set to 0 °C. Readjust higher or lower as required after set temperature is reached.